WOMOBO/php-coding-guidelines/docs/multipart.md

     "withCredentials": false,

     // Optional
-    // true by default, do not indic
+    // true by default, do not indicate unless you have to deal with audio-only or video-only stream "hasAudio":